rrc-w2025-sparvej/rrc_w2025_sparvej_assignmnet1/README.md

 -'cd' :to change the current working directory or move back into parent directory -'code' : opens up VS CODE directly from  the gitbash -'ls' :  to list all the files.

+# Why version control is important
+Version control aid sin maintaining a consistent and reliable record of data and code changes.When working in a company,the lates software could be used my many people with the help of it.
+It helps in -
+-Keeping the data backup
+-Tracking changes
+-Merging
+-Branching
+-Supports Auditing